 An Unfit, Unbalanced Lifestyle

-Essentially, an addiction to social media prevents an individual from ‘intellectual pursuits’.
+Essentially, social network addiction prevents an individual from ‘intellectual pursuits’.
 The individual is opting to remain safe and secure behind an avatar or a user-name as opposed to getting out into the real world, forming their own opinion.
 Putting out an opinion via social media and stating it outright have become two entirely different concepts.

 The Alienating Impact of Social Media